Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Background

-\textbf{Shapley value.} The Shapley value~\citep{shapley}, rooted in cooperative game theory, is a popular attribution method for computing feature importance in predictive models.
-It fairly distributes a model’s output across its input features by (weighted) averaging over their marginal contributions across all possible feature subsets.
-Specifically, given a value function (or characteristic function) \( v:2^\mathcal{D} \to \mathbb{R} \), which quantifies the contribution of a feature subset, the Shapley value for a feature \( j \) is defined as
+\paragraph{Shapley value.} The Shapley value~\citep{shapley} is a widely used game-theoretic solution concept for feature attribution in predictive models.
+It assigns importance to each input feature by averaging its marginal contribution across all feature subsets, weighted by coalition size.
+Given a value function $v:2^\mathcal{D} \to \mathbb{R}$ that quantifies the contribution of a feature subset, the Shapley value for feature $j$ is

-where $\mu(s) = \nicefrac{s! (d - s -1)!}{d!}$ and \( v(\cS \cup \{j\}) - v(\cS) \) measures the marginal contribution of feature \( j \) when added to subset \( \cS \).
-The Shapley value is the unique solution satisfying four axioms of efficiency, null player, symmetry, and linearity for any specified value function~\citep{shapley}.
-However, in the context of explainability, defining this value function $v$---which determines how subsets of features contribute to the model’s output---is itself a non-trivial challenge.
-Several definitions have been proposed~\citep{many_sv}, but two are widely adopted: the interventional value function $v_{\x}(\cS) = \mathbb{E}_{X_{\cD \setminus \cS}|X_{\cS} = \x_{\cS}}[f(\x_{\cS},X_{\cD \setminus \cS})]$, which replaces missing features with samples from their marginal distributions~\citep{interventional_shap,causal_shap}, and the observational value function $v_{\x}(\cS) = \mathbb{E}_{X_{\cD \setminus \cS}}[f(X)\,|\,X_{\cS}=\x_{\cS}]$, which imputes them using the conditional distribution given observed features~\citep{shap}.
-While the observational approach preserves feature dependencies, it requires estimating complex conditional expectations, making it computationally demanding.
+where $\mu(s) = \nicefrac{s!\,(d - s -1)!}{d!}$ and $v(\cS \cup \{j\}) - v(\cS)$ is the marginal contribution of $j$ to $\cS$.
+For any fixed value function, the Shapley value is the unique attribution satisfying efficiency, null player, symmetry, and linearity~\citep{shapley}.
+In explainability, however, the choice of $v$ is itself a non-trivial design decision.
+Several formulations have been proposed~\citep{many_sv}; two are dominant.
+The \emph{interventional} value function~\citep{interventional_shap},

-Many existing methods estimate value functions by sampling from marginal or conditional distributions, requiring repeated model evaluations that become costly for large models or high-dimensional data~\citep{many_sv}.
-These estimates typically rely on a set of background samples (i.e., a subset of the training data), which can significantly influence the resulting explanations~\citep[Chapter 21]{shap_book}.
-Recent kernel-based approaches offer a more (statistically) efficient alternative by using kernel embeddings of marginal or conditional distributions~\citep{muandet2017kernel} to derive closed-form expressions for nonparametric estimations of value functions in RKHS~\citep{rkhs_shap,gp_shap}.
-While this formulation accelerates value function estimation, the Shapley value itself is still approximated via regression over a subset of feature coalitions, based on the Kernel SHAP~\citep{shap} formulation.

-In this work, we bypass the challenge of estimating value functions by adopting a functional decomposition approach---well-established in classical statistics, particularly in global sensitivity analysis~\citep{owen_sobol} and analysis of variance~\citep{owen_anova, fc_anova}.